osg-htc/docs/docs/compute-element/install-htcondor-ce.md

 The website is served on port 80 by default.
 To change this default, edit the value of `HTCONDORCE_VIEW_PORT` in `/etc/condor-ce/config.d/05-ce-view.conf`.

+### Enable job retries ###

+In HTCondor-CE 4+, batch system job retries are disabled by default.
+This is because most jobs submitted through HTCondor-CEs are actually resource requests (i.e. pilot jobs) instead of jobs containing user payloads.
+Therefore, it's preferred to prevent these jobs from retrying and instead wait for additional resource requests to be submitted.
+To re-enable job retries, set the following in your configuration:

+    ENABLE_JOB_RETRIES = True

 Using HTCondor-CE
 -----------------